Latest posts by Holly Higbee-Jansen (see all)

 Have you ever been in a photography workshop where you are 1 in 30 people?
 Were you able to get near the pro running the workshop?
 Were you able to ask questions and get the information you were hoping you would get out of the workshop?
 If not…

-A private photography workshop is the answer for you.
+A private photography workshop is an answer for you.

 Maybe you were able to go home and take a look at your images and see some interesting shots that you would not have normally gotten, but were you given the pertinent settings and information that you needed in camera to be successful?
 It is much more useful to get those settings within the photography class as you are taking the picture, rather than be critiqued for what you did wrong after the fact.

 We were regular participants in landscape photography workshops years before we started Jansen Photo Expeditions.
 We would attend many photography classes and private workshops and developed our business model around our experiences with these workshops.

 Here’s what we found.
 People learn better and have a better overall experience in small groups and one on one.
 Workshop participants also have a lot more fun with just a few cohorts to bounce things off of, and more often than not, will go home best of friends.
 That only enhances the experience.
 When you are one in 30 in a workshop, it’s hard to establish a relationship with your fellow participants, not to mention get close to the pros running the workshop.

 If you are jockeying for position with other workshop members, not to mention other tourists in the area, the nature and value of your experience will be diminished.
 You won’t be able to focus on your creativity and at the moment if you are jostling for position.

 That’s where a fully private photography workshop becomes a viable option.